kernyan/KernOS/README.md

 ![alt text][image1]

-Next is to set TLB working, and ultimately to a GUI desktop!
+Next is to get TLB working, and ultimately to a GUI desktop!

 ## Build and run
 Requires gcc cross-compiler for i686-elf toolchain.
 Refer [Osdev](https://wiki.osdev.org/GCC_Cross-Compiler)